Goal

 Start a filler with

-with the value above. - Do not stop
+--fpg-create(if PostgreSQL),--fill-skip-to n, and--fill-trim.
+Replacenwith the value above. - Do not stop

-until it has received at least 1 block from the network, or it won’t be able to restart.
+nodeosuntil it has received at least 1 block from the network, or it won’t be able to restart.

 Remarks

-fails to receive blocks from the network, then try the above using net_api_plugin
+If nodeos fails to receive blocks from the network, then try the above using net_api_plugin.
+Use cleos net disconnect and cleos net connect to reconnect nodes which timed out.

-[[caution | Caution when using net_api_plugin ]] |
+| [[caution | Caution when using net_api_plugin]] |

-Either use a firewall to block access to your http-server-address , or change it to localhost:8888 to disable remote access. |
+Either use a firewall to block access to your http-server-address, or change it to localhost:8888 to disable remote access. |

 [[info]]

-| Whenever you run a filler after this point, use the --fill-trim
+| Whenever you run a filler after this point, use the --fill-trim option.
+Only use --fpg-create and --fill-skip-to the first time.

 [[info]]

 | On large chains, this procedure creates a delta record that is too large for javascript processes to handle.
-64-bit C++ processes can handle the large record. fill-pg
+64-bit C++ processes can handle the large record. fill-pg and fill-lmdb break up the large record into smaller records when filling databases.